Home

 Why?

-Because vegan baked goods contain no artery clogging milk or cream; no cholesterol-raising eggs.
-And you can create some masterpieces that taste so simliar to conventional baked goods that it can be a little surprising to some people.
+Because you will not find any artery clogging milk or cream and no cholesterol-raising eggs.
+Vegan baking allows you to create masterpieces that taste so similar to conventional baked goods that it can be a little surprising to some people.

-So first, let's review some basic rules about successful vegan baking.
-Then, take a peek at my small but ever-growing collection of recipes for vegan baked goods.
+So first, let's review some basic rules about successful baking.
+Then, take a peek at my small but ever-growing collection of recipes for baked goods...

 Sassy's Vegan Baking Tips

 • To replace milk in your recipe, substitute a non-dairy milk in a one-for-one ratio.
-So if your muffins call for 1 cup of milk, you can use 1 cup of soy milk, rice milk, or oat milk (my personal preference is Pacific Natural Foods' Plain Oat Milk).
+So if your muffins call for 1 cup of milk, you can use 1 cup of organic soy milk, almond milk, rice milk or oat milk.
+We like the non-dairy milks made by Pacific Foods).

 Non-dairy milks each have their own texture and mouth feel.
 If one turns you off, don't give up!
 There are, fortunately, many different brands out there, so keep experimenting until you find one you love.

 Note: Non-dairy milks usually come in plain, vanilla, and chocolate flavors.
-I prefer plain, but you can play around with these flavors in baked goods (although I wouldn't recommend using anything except plain flavor for your non-vegan baking needs such as vegan entrees, vegan side dishes, and vegan soups).
+I prefer plain, but you can play around with these flavors when baking (although I wouldn't recommend using anything except plain flavor for your non-baking needs such as entreesside dishes, and soups).

-That said, if your recipe calls for 3 eggs or less, you can achieve really wonderful results.
-My absolute favorite substitute for eggs in vegan baking, and the one I recommend, is flax eggs.
+My absolute favorite substitute for eggs, and the one I recommend to you, is flax eggs (below).
 These little dollops of goo mimic eggs and the results are outstanding.
-It's the only vegan egg replacer I use.
+It's the only egg replacer I use.

 Plus, flax seeds are superbly good for you.